Environmental Sustainability Focus Areas

 • Encouraging suppliers and dealers to reduce CO₂ emissions

-• Offering a portfolio of lower and zero carbon vehicles
+• Offering a portfolio of low carbon vehicles

 • Reducing waste generation and increasing recycling